mozilla/glean/docs/user/testing-metrics.md

 It is generally a good practice to "reset" Glean prior to every unit test that uses Glean, to prevent side effects of one unit test impacting others.
 Glean contains a helper function `glean.testing.reset_glean()` for this purpose.
-It has two required arguments: the application id, and the application version.
+It has two required arguments: the application ID, and the application version.
 Each reset of Glean will create a new temporary directory for Glean to store its data in.
 This temporary directory is automatically cleaned up the next time Glean is reset or when the testing framework finishes.

-The instructions below assume using `py.test` as the test runner.
+The instructions below assume you are using [pytest](https://pypi.org/project/pytest/) as the test runner.
 Other test-running libraries have similar features, but are different in the details.

-To have this function run before every unit test in a `py.test` module:
+To have this function run before every unit test in a `pytest` module:

 ```python
 from glean import testing